 It is worth noting that many Chinese poems are not written in the western traditional order: left to right in lines running from top to bottom.
 When poems were written/painted on scrolls of paper or strips of bamboo the poem was written top to bottom starting at the right and moving left as the scroll is opened out.
 This is how you will see poems laid out on paintings.
 A great traditional painting will often have a poem written on it, this is not seen as defacement, the poem compliments the picture (and the painting the poem).

 One of the most radical reforms made by the People's Republic in the 1960s were changes to the written language.
-Many characters have a simplified form with fewer brush strokes to make the language easier to read and write (see our traditional character section for more on this).
+Many characters have a simplified form with fewer brush strokes to make the language easier to read and write.
 The older forms are still used in Taiwan; Hong Kong and overseas Chinese communities.
 Anything more than fifty years old will be written using the older form of the characters.
 The changed characters are highlighted in blue in this final version.
 So the poem in the form closest to Du Fu's original would have looked something like: